Click here for a printable version of this page.

 All North Carolina public schools, including charter schools, have received A-F performance grades since the 2013-14 school year.
 Currently, school performance grades are reported on the North Carolina School Report Cards portal found on the NCDPI website.
 An example is shown in Figure 1.

-The data used in Figure 1 is for 2018-19 due to the challenges in instruction and assessment during the pandemic, school performance grades were not reported for the school years 2019-20 and 2020-21.
+The data used in Figure 1 is for 2021-22.
+Due to the challenges in instruction and assessment during the pandemic, school performance grades were not reported for the 2019-20 and 2020-21 school years.

 Although private schools currently receive public funds through voucher programs, no reporting requirements for private schools are in place to track school performance.